How to create the best bedroom for sleep

 Get one step ahead of the changeable British weather by investing in an all-seasons duvet.
 Made up of two individual duvets, one with a lighter tog and the other with a heavier tog, you can choose to sleep under the duvets individually during the summer, spring and autumn, and join them together when winter arrives and you need a warmer bed.
 Most of our duvets are available as all-seasons duvets.
 One of our most luxurious and most-loved is the Hungarian Goose Down all-seasons duvet.
 With comments from happy customers such as ‘like sleeping under a cosy cloud’, we can promise you it’s worth every penny.

 A snug bedroom isn’t complete without a selection of cosy accessories.
-Choose throws, cushions, bedspreads and weighted blankets to make your bed look and feel inviting.
+Choose throws, cushions & bedspreads to make your bed look and feel inviting.
 One of the nice things about accessories is that you can change your accessories with the season, opting for super-cosy accessories in the winter and switching up to lighter, more summery items when the weather warms up.

 How to feng shui your bedroom